jdachtera/simple-solid-icons/README.md

 ## Why This Exists

 Popular icon libraries like `solid-icons`, `@tabler/icons-solidjs`, and `lucide-solid` have SSR compatibility issues with frameworks like Vike.
 This library generates clean, simple SolidJS components that work perfectly with SSR.

+**Note:** This package is tested with Vike and plain SolidJS.
+If you use SolidStart and encounter any issues, please open an issue or PR!
+## Contributing

+Contributions, bug reports, and feature requests are welcome!
+Please open an issue or PR on GitHub.

+---

 ## License & Attribution